FHA Loans Guide

 - Get insurance

-Since FHA-insured loans are intended to help “riskier” borrowers achieve goals of homeownership, there are extra costs to help lenders feel more secure.
+Since these products are intended to help “riskier” borrowers achieve goals of homeownership, there are extra costs to help lenders feel more secure.

 At closing, you are required to pay an Upfront Mortgage Insurance Premium (though this is often included in the total amount financed), and each month you will pay a portion of your annual Mortgage Insurance Premium (MIP) as part of your mortgage payment.

-The LTV is a percentage that reflects the amount of your loan divided by the value of your home (the appraised value or purchase price, whichever is lower).
-The date of your loan application and LTV will determine how long you have to pay MIP, which could be as few as 11 years, or as long as the entire life of the loan.
+The LTV is a percentage that reflects the amount of your balance divided by the value of your home (the appraised value or purchase price, whichever is lower).
+The date of your application and LTV will determine how long you have to pay MIP, which could be as few as 11 years, or as long as the entire life of the debt.
 Your lender can give you a better idea of the MIP costs and terms for your specific situation.

 - Get an appraisal

-The FHA also requires borrowers to get an appraisal for the home they wish to purchase.
+The government also requires borrowers to get an appraisal for the home they wish to purchase.

 - Closing checklist

-Once you have been approved for the loan and decided to purchase a home, it’s important to review this checklist, which covers all fees and documents that will be required at closing.
+Once you have been approved and decided to purchase a home, it’s important to review this checklist, which covers all fees and documents that will be required at closing.

 At closing, you will need: